jatinnxn/Travel-Itinerary-Generator/README.md

-# 🌍 Multi-Step Travel Itinerary Generator ✈️
+# 🌍 Travel Itinerary Generator ✈️

 ## Overview
 This project is a **Multi-Step Travel Itinerary Generator** built using **Google Gemini API** and **Streamlit**.
 It allows users to generate a personalized, structured travel itinerary based on their preferences.
 The system follows a guided interaction process to refine user input and provide detailed day-by-day travel plans.